 Honestly, I wouldn’t have even mentioned the next topic if some ladies at a hotel in Berlin hadn’t told me they were shocked.
 Did they find a dead body in the closet?
 Nope.
 They had to find out that in most German hotels, you have to insert your keycard in a slot next to the room door to turn the power on.
 Well, I personally, do not find that shocking but rather prudent and ecological since this way, guests cannot waste electricity while even not being in their room.

 There is one downside to this: As you leave the room and grab your key, the power outlets will stop working; some get out immediately, some give you about 20 seconds before shutting down.

 That means that you cannot charge your electric gadgets while you’re gone.
-Although I know the drill, it happened to me that I was supposedly charging my laptop while having breakfast – and came back to the room to find my computer still dead.
+Although I know the drill, it happened to me that I was supposedly charging my laptop while having breakfast.
+As I came back to the room, I found my computer still dead.

 What actually might shock foreign visitors is the fact that you go to a German sauna naked.
 Butt naked.
 No trunks, no bikini.
 Also into mixed saunas.
 Generally also at hotels.